 When taking other antibiotics that may not have specific guidelines on alcohol consumption after completing dosage, ask your doctor.

-The NHS, among other global health organizations, is attempting to reduce antibiotic usage since overuse has reduced the effectiveness of antibiotics in general (resulting in antibiotic resistance).
+The NHS, among other global health organisations, is attempting to reduce antibiotic usage since overuse has reduced the effectiveness of antibiotics in general (resulting in antibiotic resistance).
 There is an emergence of ‘superbugs’ causing death globally.

 Some antibiotics are putting patients in harm’s way.
 The importance of finishing prescribed antibiotic dosage can’t be overlooked even if a patient feels better.